SamirIngley/Desktop-Profiles/README.md

 # :mega: Commands:

-:bulb: Use multiple flags together for a better experience :)
 :bulb: You can call commands from wherever you are in the terminal!
+:bulb: Use multiple flags together for a better experience :)\

+:exclamation: If an app does not open, make sure the app is labeled exactly as in the Applications folder. ("Zoom" might be "zoom.us", VS Code is "Visual Studio Code")\

 #### > List available profiles: `desk`